jetbrains-academy/algo-challenges-in-kotlin/Warmup/Maximum Pairwise Product/task_template.md

 </div>

-In the file `task.kt` you see a straightforward solution to this problem.
-It goes through all pairs of elements and the selects one with the maximum product.
-It turns out that this simple solution has a number of issues.
-Press the "Check" button to ensure that this code does not pass the tests indeed.
-But not to worry —  in the next two lessons we will fix all the issues in this solution and will come up with a working solution together!
+In the file
+[Task.kt](src/Task.kt), you see a straightforward solution to this problem.
+To compute the maximum pairwise product, it just goes through all possible pairs.
+In the file [Task.kt](test/Tests.kt), you will find unit-tests for this problem.
+Add a few more tests to this file and run them to ensure that everything works as expected.
+Then, press the "Check" button from the right pane to submit this solution to the autograding system.